ManuelMebrat/TELCO-CHURNING/README.md

 Conclusions, insights, and recommendations are provided in the following areas:

-How to increase loyalty: Identifying the variables that encourage customer retention.
+**How to increase loyalty:** Identifying the variables that encourage customer retention.

 Churn anticipation: Identifying the variables that drive customer churn.

-# How to increase loyalty
+# How to increase loyalty?
 • What is loyalty?
 ![image](https://github.com/user-attachments/assets/e4c03504-6dc8-44ff-99c4-b53655bd5602)